 I know that's why I'm laughing.

-The interview took place in twenty seventeen.
+The interview took place in 2017.

 O'Rourke acknowledged he was a member of the group on the understanding that the information would not be made public until the Senate race is over with Ted Cruz.

-Roy, how does Reuters get to make that acknowledgement?
+How does Reuters get to make that acknowledgement?

-You know, they when do they when do they run defense?
+When do they run defense?

-Uh because that obviously would have had a big impact on the people of Texas in that race.
+Because that obviously would have had a big impact on the people of Texas in that race.

 So that's their campaign contribution to what?

-They're thinking about this, right?
+The think about this, right?

 Is this story not just a microcosm of the entire media universe?

-So Donald Trump, the media runs stories about Donald Trump that they completely made up.
+So Donald Trump the media runs stories about Donald Trump that they completely made up.

-Yet they get a story, Beto acknowledges he's a cult of the dead cow member.
+Beto acknowledges he's a cult of the dead cow member.

-So ridiculous.
+So ridiculously.

-That's the cult.
+That's the media.

 The dead cow.

-I'm Irish.
+Now, I'm Irish.

-Uh uh Guinness and Guinness and Guinness, what?
+Guinness and Guinness and Guinness?

-No, six-pack and a potato, right?
+No, a six-pack and a potato, right?

-Now I can make that joke.
+Now, I can make that joke.

-I'm actually my make that joke.
+You can't make that joke.

 I can't make that joke.